-To discretise each cascade a standard H-O-H mesh topology is used.
-For Cascade 1, a baseline mesh is designed to have a non-dimensional spacing of $\Delta^+ < 50/1/15$ in the wall tangential/normal/spanwise directions at the wall.
+To discretize each cascade, a standard H-O-H mesh topology is used.
+For cascade 1, a baseline mesh is designed to have a nondimensional spacing of $\Delta^+ < 50/1/15$ in the tangential/ normal/spanwise directions at the wall.
 These grid resolutions are well within the recommended values for wall-resolved LES given by Piomelli and Chasnov [13].
-The resulting O-block for this mesh has $690 \times 45 \times 136$ points in the stream-wise/pitchwise/span-wise directions, leading to a total of 9.3M grid points once the H-blocks are included.
-To check for mesh dependence, a finer mesh with double the number of stream-wise and spanwise grid points (37.4M in total) is also used for Cascade 1 (LES case C6 in Table 2).
+The resulting O-block for this mesh has $690 \times 45 \times 136$ points in the streamwise/pitchwise/spanwise directions, leading to a total of 9.3M grid points, including the H-blocks.
+To check for mesh dependence, a finer mesh with double the number of streamwise and spanwise grid points (37.4M in total) is also used for cascade 1 (LES case C6 in Table 2).

-The Cascade 2 mesh is designed to meet the same nondimensional wall spacing limits as the baseline mesh for Cascade 1.
-Due to the higher Reynolds number of Cascade 2 the resulting number of grid points is higher, with 17.6M in total.
-More details of the meshes used can be found in Scillitoe et al. [3].
+The cascade 2 mesh is designed to meet the same nondimensional wall spacing limits as the baseline mesh for cascade 1.
+Due to the higher Reynolds number of cascade 2 the resulting number of grid points is higher, with 17.6 M in total.
+More details of the meshes used can be found in Ref.
+[3].

 The blades are represented with no-slip walls, and standard velocity inlet and static pressure outlet boundaries are enforced.
-Downstream of the blade a sponge zone is used to prevent reflections from the outflow boundary.
-Pitchwise periodicity is enforced with periodic boundaries at mid-pitch.
-Following the DNS of Zaki et al., a span-wise extent of $0.2C_x$ is used for all cases, with periodicity also enforced in this direction.
+Downstream of the blade, a sponge zone is used to prevent reflections from the outflow boundary.
+Pitchwise periodicity is enforced with periodic boundaries at midpitch.
+Following the DNS of Zaki et al., a spanwise extent of $0.2C_x$ is used for all cases, with periodicity also enforced in this direction.